air canada baggage allowance policy

 • Special Items: Fees for special items like sports equipment and musical instruments vary based on the item and its handling requirements.

-How To Pay Air Canada Baggage Fees?
+How To Pay Baggage Fees?

 Air Canada checked baggage fees can be paid via various methods.
 Here are the methods you can use to pay your baggage fees: